Hasna Sal: Art career

 In November 2021, Sal exhibited her Glass artwork and poetry installation titled "Into the Light" at the Westport Presbyterian Church.

 In January 2022, Sal exhibited her Glass artwork and poetry installation titled "Into the Light" at the Kansas City Museum.

 In February 2022, Benedictine College hosted Sal's artwork installation - "Into the Light" as part of their Social Justice Week.

 In June 2022, Sal received gallery representation with Eva Reynolds Gallery.

+In July 2022, Sal founded the Hasna Sal Public Art Foundation with the aim to support her mission of melding public art, storytelling, and social activism, particularly through creative placemaking that raises awareness on critical issues like human trafficking, domestic abuse, and community resilience.

 In July 2022, Sal was prominently featured in a leading newspaper in Kerala for her work with glass.

-In July 2022, Sal formed a public art foundation called Hasna Sal Public Art Foundation.

 In August 2022, Sal was one of the 150 artists selected from 40 nations to feature at the international competition by Biennale Chianciano in Italy.

 In September 2022, Sal's installation "Helping Hand" found a permanent place at the YWCA in St Joseph.

-In October 2022, Sal’s permanent exterior public art installation ‘Live in Light ‘, comprising 03 painted and lighted glass panels on steel posts were installed at Independence Plaza Park, Kansas City MO.
+In October 2022, Sal's permanent exterior public art installation ‘Live in Light ‘, comprising 03 painted and lighted glass panels on steel posts were installed at Independence Plaza Park, Kansas City MO.

 In November 2022, Sal's two prominent artwork installations - Lykins Park and Camaraderie which address the issue of human trafficking became part of the Kansas City Museum’s permanent collection.

 In December 2022, Sal was chosen to showcase her work at the 41st Annual Smithsonian Craft Show to be held in May, 2023.